Serampore Mission Press: History

 The then Governor-General of India, Lord Wellesley, did not object to any printing presses being set up outside British occupied land but was strictly against any in English territory.
 Rev. Mr. Brown was informed that Lord Wellesley would enforce censorship on any publication done on English territory outside Calcutta.
 The British government threatened to arrest missionaries who would trespass on the East India Company’s territory.
 The Danish Government of Serampore assured Ward that they would provide protection for the missionaries.
 In 1798 Carey suggested that the missionaries could establish the Mission's headquarters in Serampore.

 In 1799 William Ward and Joshua Marshman came to Calcutta.
 In the face of rigid resistance from the company, Ward and Carey decided to establish the Mission and printing press in Serampore.
 Carey's press and other printing paraphernalia were transported to Serampore.
 Ward was a printer and therefore work on the printing of the Bengali Bible was immediately started in March 1800.
 Ward also doubled up as the type setter during the early days.
 In spite of the high rents in Serampore, the missionaries were able to purchase a suitable premise.

+The printing press was in the immediate charge of Ward, who left detailed accounts of its day-to-day running.
+Between 1800 and 1834, the press printed Bible translations in almost 50 languages, 38 of which were translated at Serampore by Carey and his associates.
+There were altogether 117 printings, of which 25 were in Bengali.
+The press supplied Bibles to almost all significant Baptist missions in the region, from Indonesia in the east to Afghanistan in the west.
+From a memoir of 1813, it may be seen that a Malay Bible in roman characters was in preparation, while a five-volume reprint of the entire Bible in Arabic was being undertaken for the lieutenant-governor of Java.
+The memoir of 1816 claims that a Chinese Pentateuch was in the press and that ‘the new moveable metal type, after many experiments, are a complete success’.
+The 1820 memoir records the printing of the New Testament in Pushtoo, and also the setting up of a paper factory.